 - LPA – 25th of the following month

 Interest surcharge will be imputed for late payment of Social Security contributions.

 Reporting Tax in Taiwan

 For W/H Tax Payment Slip the following information is required:

-For social security enrolment and termination forms the following information is required:
+For social security enrollment and termination forms, the following information is required:

 New employees have to be registered with Social Security authorities.
 There are no regulations clearly stating the deadline for the employee to be registered with authorities; however, they should be registered at the on-boarding date.